AstroMined/debtonator/docs/active_context.md

    - Follow the Arrange-Schema-Act-Assert pattern consistently
    - Create reusable test fixtures for common test scenarios
    - Implement proper validation flow in all repository tests

+6. **Repository Fixture Organization**
+   - Mirror source code directory structure in test fixtures
+   - Use consistent naming convention with fixture_ prefix and _repositories suffix
+   - Create separate fixture files for each repository type
+   - Organize account type repositories in subdirectories matching source
+   - Add proper docstrings with Args and Returns sections
+   - Use dependency injection for related repositories
+   - Register all fixture files in conftest.py
+   - Maintain consistent formatting across all fixture files